jcouyang/owlet/docs/src/main/tut/Examples.md

 So you can use `.mapN` which is a syntax from typeclass `Apply`

-and `.mapN` is just like `.map`, but instead of map one Functor, you can map multiple Functors(unfortunatly, these functor need to be Apply as well).
+and `.mapN` is just like `.map`, but instead of map one Functor, you can map multiple Functors(unfortunately, these functors need to be Apply as well).
 So here we just map over both `baseInput` and `exponentInput` using `math.pow`

 > wait, but what the hell is `parMapN`?

 Short Answer: It's parallel version of `mapN`

-Long Story: it's from typeclass [`Parallel`](https://typelevel.org/cats/typeclasses/parallel.html), Owlet is actually a Monad, which you know, is running in sequence. but `base` and `exponent` don't depend on each other, they can run in parallel instead.
+Long Story: it's from typeclass [`Parallel`](https://typelevel.org/cats/typeclasses/parallel.html), Owlet is actually a Monad, which you know, is running in sequence.
+But `base` and `exponent` don't depend on each other, they can run in parallel instead.

-While Applicative can be parallel, so Owlet implement a Applicative version of `Owlet.Par`. `Owlet` and `Owlet.Par` is Isomorphic(means you have morphism back and forth, Owlet can be convert to Owlet.Par and backward).
+While Applicative can be parallel, so Owlet implement an Applicative version of `Owlet.Par`.  `Owlet` and `Owlet.Par` is Isomorphic(means you have morphism back and forth, Owlet can be converted to Owlet.Par and backward).

-Parallel is just the typeclass for it, since it help you to convert Monad to Applicative automatically by just adding `par` preffix in your method name.
+Parallel is just the typeclass for it, since it help you to convert Monad to Applicative automatically by just adding `par` prefix in your method name.

 So `parMapN` will know you want to use Applicative version of `mapN`, it will covert `Owlet` to `Owlet.Par`, map it and covert it back to `Owlet`.